- 1 About this document

 Jobs submitted that way will only get scheduled on processes when no other job use them (any regular job overtake besteffort jobs in the waiting queue, regardless of submission times).
 Moreover, these jobs are killed (as if oardel were called) when a regular job recently submitted needs the nodes used by a besteffort job.

 By default, no checkpointing or automatic restart of besteffort jobs is provided.
 They are just killed.
 That is why this mode is best used with a tool which can detect the killed jobs and resubmit them.
 However OAR2 provides options for that.
-You may also have a look at tools like CiGri.

 How to pass arguments to my script